-The work, led by colleagues at the UK Centre for Ecology and Hydrology, will bring together understanding and current quantitative and qualitative evidence from the natural, social, and economic sciences.
-CCRI’s involvement will focus on the areas of qualitative assessment and stakeholder workshops, and involves Prof. Julie Ingram, Prof. Damian Maye and Jane Mills.
+The work, led by colleagues at the UK Centre for Ecology and Hydrology, brought together understanding and current quantitative and qualitative evidence from the natural, social, and economic sciences.
+CCRI’s involvement focused on the areas of qualitative assessment and stakeholder workshops, and involved Prof. Julie Ingram, Prof. Damian Maye and Jane Mills.

 CCRI Ref: 2021-129